Iron Butt Association: History

 Currently the association is headed by Michael J Kneebone.

-IBA Sanctioned Events
+IBA sanctioned events

 The IBA suggests several types of long-distance rides to challenge riders.
 It is perhaps best known for the Iron Butt Rally, an organized event that is invitation only, through a raffle system.
 Additionally, the Iron Butt Association hosts the Saddle Sore 1000, the Bun Burner 1500, the Bun Burner Gold, the 50 cc Quest, the National Parks Tour Master Traveler Award, the coveted 10/10ths Challenge, the very exclusive 100K Club, and other longer themed rides taking place on different routes around the world.
 Besides the Iron Butt Rally, none of these rides are organized events, but rather individual endeavors planned and executed by individual riders on routes and at times they choose.